architag5/architag5.github.io/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
-- image with alt attributes
+- Image with alt attributes: on about me page
-- headings and paragraph text
+- Headings and paragraph text
-- links to external pages
+- Links to external pages
-- multiple pages with navigation
+- Multiple pages with navigation: 4 pages
-- using custom icons(on about me page) from Google Material Icons
+- Using custom icons(on about me page) from Google Material Icons: business and technology icons

 (b) CSS features
-- adding custom fonts from Google fonts
+- Adding custom fonts from Google fonts
-- modifying padding
+- Modifying padding and margins
-- leveraging Bootstrap CSS helpers
+- Leveraging Bootstrap CSS helpers
-- modifying colors
+- Modifying colors

 (c) Advanced features
 - Complex page layout with navigation bar
-- embedded HTML5 audio
+- Embedded HTML5 audio

 3. How long, in hours, did it take you to complete this assignment?